simonihmig/responsive-image/README.md

 [![Code Climate](https://codeclimate.com/github/kaliber5/ember-responsive-image/badges/gpa.svg)](https://codeclimate.com/github/kaliber5/ember-responsive-image)

-An ember-cli addon for generating resized images and use them in img-tags with the srcset-attribute
+An ember-cli addon to automatically generate resized images and use them in `img` tags with the `srcset` attribute.

+This is very usefull for responsive web apps to optimize images for a wide range of devices (smartphones, tablets, desktops etc.).
+All browsers with [support for the `srcset` attribute](http://caniuse.com/#search=srcset) will automatically load the most appropriate resized image for the given device, e.g. based on screen size and density (high dpi "retina" screens).

 ## Getting started
 ### Install ImageMagick